mountaineerbr/shellChatGPT/README.md

 - Add operator forward slash `/` to the end of prompt to trigger **preview mode**.

-- One can regenerate a response typing in a new prompt a single slash `/`.
+- One can regenerate a response typing in a new prompt a single slash `/`, or `//` to have last prompt edited before new request.

 <!--
 - Generally, my evaluation on models prefers using `davinci`, or